DoganM95/PPSSPP-Remote-Disc-Server/README.md

-Runs a PPSSPP instance in a docker container, serving remote discs.
+# Runs a PPSSPP remote disc server either in node.js or in a docker container
-This software is experimental.

 ## Variants